 - Diploma in Relational Supervision – UKCP registered clinical superviser

 - MSc in Transactional Analysis Psychotherapy (Distinction) – Metanoia Institute

 - Certification as a Transactional Analysis Psychotherapist (CTA)

 - BA (Hons) in Counselling (First)

-I attend to my continuing professional development through reading, peer support groups, supervision, professional development courses, and conferences.
-In addition to being a UKCP registered psychotherapist, I am also currently a member of OPUS.
+Sam attends to her continuing professional development through reading, peer support groups, supervision, professional development courses, and conferences.
+In addition to being a UKCP registered psychotherapist, Sam is also a member of OPUS.

 Focusing on work-related issues explored within the confidential setting of an external coaching relationship, I have found my executive coaching sessions with Sam to have a hugely positive impact on my successful performance in my work role, and they have been a key driver in me maintaining and modelling positive workplace wellbeing strategies.